tshepang/seaplane/seaplane-cli/tests/ui/trycmd/seaplane.md

     -V, --version             Print version information

 SUBCOMMANDS:
-    account             Operate on your Seaplane account, including access tokens [aliases: acct] flight              Operate on Seaplane Flights (logical containers), which are the core component of Formations formation           Operate on Seaplane Formations
-    help                Print this message or the help of the given subcommand(s) init                Create the Seaplane directory structure at the appropriate locations license             Print license information
+    account             Operate on Seaplane account details, including access tokens [aliases: acct] flight              Operate on local Flight Plans which define "Flights" (logical containers), and are then referenced by Formations formation           Operate on local Formations Plans and remote Formation Instances of those Plans help                Print this message or the help of the given subcommand(s) init                Create the Seaplane directory structure at the appropriate locations license             Print license information